John Finnis

 John Mitchell Finnis (born 28 July 1940) is an Australian legal philosopher and jurist specializing in jurisprudence and the philosophy of law.
 He is an original interpreter of Aristotle and Aquinas, and counts Germain Grisez as a major influence and collaborator.
 He has made contributions to epistemology, metaphysics, and moral philosophy.

 Finnis was Professor of Law and Legal Philosophy at the University of Oxford from 1989 to 2010, where he is now Professor of Law and Legal Philosophy Emeritus.
 He is also the Biolchini Family Professor of Law, emeritus, at Notre Dame Law School and a permanent senior distinguished research fellow at Notre Dame's de Nicola Center for Ethics and Culture.
 He acted as adviser to several Australian State governments, especially Queensland and Western Australia, mostly on the States' relations with the federal Government and with the United Kingdom.

 His practice at the English Bar saw him in cases in the High Court and in the Court of Appeal.
 He is a member of Gray's Inn.
 He was appointed an honorary Queen's Counsel in 2017.
 In the 2019 Queen's Birthday Honours for Australia, Finnis was appointed a Companion in the General Division of the Order of Australia, the country's highest civilian honour, for his eminent service as a jurist and legal scholar.
 He was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to legal scholarship.

 He has supervised several doctoral students including U.S. Supreme Court Justice Neil Gorsuch, Justice Susan Kenny of the Federal Court of Australia, Robert P. George of Princeton University, and John Keown of Georgetown University.
 In 2013 George and Keown summarised some of Finnis's media work as "He has, for example, debated embryo research with Mary Warnock on BBC's Newsnight and with Jonathan Glover in the Channel 4 Debate; discussed euthanasia with a leading Dutch euthanasiast on the same channel's After Dark, and written on eugenic abortion in The Sunday Telegraph".

 Early life and education

 Finnis was educated at St Peter's College, Adelaide, and the University of Adelaide, where he was a member of St Mark's College.
-He obtained his Bachelor of Laws (LL.B.) degree there, winning a Rhodes scholarship to University College, Oxford, in 1962, where he obtained his Doctor of Philosophy degree with a thesis on the concept of judicial power, with reference to Australian federal constitutional law.
+He obtained his Bachelor of Laws (LL.B.) degree there in 1961.
+In 1962, Finnis won a Rhodes scholarship to University College, Oxford, in where he obtained his Doctor of Philosophy degree in 1965 with a thesis on the concept of judicial power, with reference to Australian federal constitutional law.
 Also in 1962, Finnis converted to Roman Catholicism.

 Finnis is a friend of Aung San Suu Kyi, also an Oxford graduate, and, in 1989, nominated her for the Nobel Peace Prize.
 Aung San Suu Kyi won the prize but did not receive it until June 2012, when she recalled how her late husband, Michael Aris, had visited her under house arrest and brought her the news "that a friend, John Finnis" had nominated her for the prize.